-Whether a seasoned equestrian or a novice cowpoke, the Tanque Verde Ranch outside of Tucson Arizona will keep single travelers pampered, entertained and well fed.
+Whether a seasoned equestrian or a novice cowpoke, the Tanque Verde Ranch outside of Tucson Arizona will keep travelers pampered, entertained and well fed.

 After arriving in the high desert outside Tucson, it took a few hours to downshift from city chick to cowgirl.
 Seeing nothing but rocks and cacti for miles can be slightly intimidating, but it wasn’t like I was lacking in creature comforts, after all, Tanque Verde is a full-service vacation destination.
 But to this city girl, the untamed barren surroundings were a real change of pace.